iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 e.
 Where the Services (including HR services) involve CODE setting up or populating agreements, handbooks and / or other documentation on behalf of the Member, such Services are administrative in nature.
 In providing such Services, CODE does not take any responsibility for or give any assurances in respect of the suitability of such documents for the Member’s circumstances.
 The foregoing provisions of this Condition 4 (including as regards taking appropriate professional advice) shall continue to apply.

 g.
-If the Subscribed Services do not conform with the obligations set out in Conditions 4.a to 4.c, CODE will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly.
+If the Subscribed Services do not conform with the obligations set out in Conditions 4.a to 4.e, CODE will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly.
 Such correction or substitution constitutes the Member’s sole and exclusive remedy for any breach of such obligations.
-Not withstanding the foregoing, CODE:
+Notwithstanding the foregoing, CODE:

 (i) does not warrant that the Member’s use of the Subscribed Services will be uninterrupted or error free; or that the Membership Services, Documentation, Member Content and/or the information obtained by the Member through the Subscribed Services will meet the Member’s requirements; and